There are three options for transportation to Union Catholic:

 1) Your local Board of Education provides transportation to its local public school for students who live over 2.5 miles from the school, the town is required to provide transportation for students who go out of district to attend a private school.

 Transportation is provided for no cost by the local Boards of Education from the following towns: Clark (over 2.5 miles), Cranford, Elizabeth, Linden.
-Plainfield, Rahway, Scotch Plains (over 2.5 miles), Union, Woodbridge Township (includes Avenel, Colonia, Fords, Hopelawn, Iselin, Port Reading, Sewaren)
+Plainfield, Rahway, Scotch Plains (over 2.5 miles), Woodbridge Township (includes Avenel, Colonia, Fords, Hopelawn, Iselin, Port Reading, Sewaren)

 2) If a local Board of Education does not have enough students going out of district to fill a bus, they may choose instead to provide a reimbursement for transportation.

 The following towns provide a reimbursement for transportation.
 This year the reimbursement is $1000.
-Your busing expense will equal the amount of your reimbursement plus a $500 non-refundable "Reserve A Seat Fee".
+Your busing expense will equal the amount of your reimbursement plus a $525 non-refundable "Reserve A Seat Fee".
 You will be billed $500 in November and $500 in January for the cost of busing to UC.
 You should receive reimbursement from your Board of Education in January and June.
-The towns are: Basking Ridge, Berkeley Heights, Bloomfield, Carteret, Chatham, Edison, Garwood, Gillette, Greenbrook, Livingston, Madison, Maplewood, Metuchen, Middlesex, Montclair, Mountainside, Newark, Piscataway, Scotch Plains (over 2.5 miles), Short Hills, Somerset, South Orange, South Plainfield, Springfield, Stirling, Warren, Watchung, West Orange, Westfield (over 2.5 miles), Winfield Park
+The towns are: Basking Ridge, Berkeley Heights, Bloomfield, Carteret, Chatham, Edison, Garwood, Gillette, Greenbrook, Livingston, Madison, Maplewood, Metuchen, Middlesex, Montclair, Mountainside, Newark, North Plainfield, Piscataway, Scotch Plains (over 2.5 miles), Short Hills, Somerset, South Orange, South Plainfield, Springfield, Stirling, Union, Warren, Watchung, West Orange, Westfield (over 2.5 miles), Winfield Park

 Each local Board of Education is permitted to evaluate annually how they will provide transportation for out of district student.
 Please be aware these lists can change and the payment options can vary from year to year.